A Journey to an Illness Free, Pain Free Life, without Medication

 At 68, I could barely manage a 200-yard walk without stopping to catch my breath.
 My knees were so painful that I relied on supports just to get around.
 Daily life was overshadowed by constant discomfort — headaches, arthritis, aching joints — all chipping away at the things I once did with ease.

 My eyesight had begun to fail, forcing me to wear glasses just to drive safely.
 Even simple environments became difficult; a form of asthma made strong perfumes almost unbearable.
-And then came the lowest point of all: in early 2021, I was hospitalised with Covid.
-Lying there, weak and struggling, I genuinely believed it might be the end.
+And then came the lowest point of all.

 It was a frightening, humbling chapter of my life — one that made me realise just how precious health truly is.

+After leaving the hospital, recovery was slow and exhausting.
 For several weeks, I barely had the strength to do much more than rest.
 But as soon as I was able, I turned to the internet, determined to understand more about Covid and to learn what I could do to protect myself moving forward.

 During those long hours of research, I came across the work of Dr. Vladimir Zelenko and Dr. Bryan Ardis.
 Their names appeared frequently in discussions about prevention strategies and personal health approaches.
-While their views were varied and often strongly debated, what struck me most was how passionately they spoke about empowering people to take an active role in their own wellbeing.

-“That’s what’s worrying me,” she responded.
 “Your blood pressure is extremely high — over 200.”

-I was kept in for an ECG and subsequently prescribed blood-pressure medication and statins to manage my cholesterol.
-And so began the next stage of my journey — a journey that ultimately brought me to where I am today: feeling healthy, energised, and free from the discomforts that once dominated my life.
+I was kept in for an ECG and prescribed blood-pressure medication and statins.
+And so began the next stage of my journey — one that ultimately led me to where I am today.